 Glastonbury Tercentennial Labyrinth

 The Glastonbury Tercentennial Labyrinth resides in the churchyard of St John’s.
 It is a grass labyrinth of the classical seven circuit design: its path delineated by blue lias stonework, a local stone present in Glastonbury Tor.
-The church is currently undergoing a major renovation and will be closed for most of 2019 therefore the Labyrinth can be seen through the railings but it is not possible to walk it at the moment.

 It is here that Joseph of Arimathea is said to have placed his staff in the ground when he landed all-wear from his journey from the Holy Land.
 His staff sprouted and became the Holy Thorn.
 The Holy Thorn was vandalised in December 2010.
 Free access to the public at all times